jonathaneeckhout/jdungeon/CONTRIBUTING.md

 JDungeon uses the code style defined by [GDtoolkit](https://pypi.org/project/gdtoolkit/).
 Use this tool to format your code.
 It can also be added as a plugin to VSCode.

+### Remove any Debug Code

+Remove any code that has been used for debugging the code.
+The PR should contain the code in it's final form.

+### Add meaningfull Logging

+Use the J.logger Node to write meaningfull logs.
+When running your code it should not bloat the logs but when a crash occurs the logs should indicate what happened.

 ### Commit Changes

 After making changes, commit them with a meaningful commit message: